DaniellaMuhire/Airbnb-Price-Predictions/README.md

 Python (pandas, numpy, geopandas, sklearn among others), Jupyter Notebook, RDS in AWS, and presenting our findings with JavaScript, HTML, CSS, Flask.
 ​
 ​
 In this project, we work with Airbnb listing data for the city of New York.
-We will take into considerations informations like property type, room type, location, ratings and seasonality to predict the price.
 ​
 Data is current (Sept 7, 2022), and obtained from insideairbnb.com. http://insideairbnb.com/get-the-data/
 The two datasets we are working with are: